bhvya1505/Cleaning-and-Analysing-Employee-Exit-Survey/README.md

 - Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
 What about employees who have been there longer?
 - Are younger employees resigning due to some kind of dissatisfaction?
 What about older employees?
+- Are female employees resigning due to some kind of dissatisfaction?
+What about male employees?

 The Jupyter Notebook file Basics.ipynb contains further description of the project along with the codes and their explanations.